cgay/time/README.md

 *  Better naming -- What can I say?
 I just never liked the name `<date>` to represent an instant in time.

-I must acknowledge that the development of this library was influenced to some extent by the Go time package.
-I like much of what they've done there (except for the horrific `time.Parse` API) and I used it as a reference to make sure I wasn't doing anything too crazy.
-To a smaller extent I used the Rust and Python docs as inspiration also.
+The development of this library was influenced to some extent by the time libraries in Go, Common Lisp (local-time), Python, and Rust, in about that order.
+I used them as a reference to make sure I wasn't doing anything too crazy.

 ## High Level Overview

+NOTE: The first version of this library assumes 64-bit integers.
+The contortions necessary to make it work on 32-bit were more than I wanted to deal with.
+My plan is to make that work by using <double-integer> on 32-bit architectures, but I don't want to pay the price in speed for doing that on the more common 64-bit platforms.

 This section contains a brief overview of the `time` library to help you get a quick feel for how it is organized.
 See the reference documentation for more